Agua Dulce, El Paso County, Texas

 Agua Dulce (Spanish: "sweet water", i.e. fresh water, /ɑːwəˈdulsɪ/ ah-wə-DOOL-sih) is an unincorporated community and census-designated place (CDP) in El Paso County, Texas, United States.
 The population was 3,218 at the 2020 census.
 It is part of the El Paso Metropolitan Statistical Area.
 The ZIP Code encompassing the CDP area is 79928.

 Geography

-According to the United States Census Bureau, the Agua Dulce CDP has a total area of 20.2 km2, all land.
+According to the United States Census Bureau, the Agua Dulce CDP has an area of 20.2 km2, all land.

 Demographics

 Agua Dulce first appeared as a census designated place in the 2000 U.S. census.